Donald Cerrone: Moving up to welterweight

 Cerrone faced Jorge Masvidal on January 28, 2017, in the co-main event at UFC on Fox 23.
 He lost the fight via TKO in the second round.

 Cerrone was expected to face Robbie Lawler on July 8, 2017, at UFC 213.
 On June 28, reports began to circulate that Cerrone had sustained a minor injury which would force the fight to be postponed to UFC 214 taking place three weeks later.
 UFC President Dana White confirmed later the same day that Cerrone in fact had a staph infection and a pulled groin, and the plan is to reschedule the pairing to after UFC 214.
 However, the bout eventually took place at UFC 214.
 Cerrone lost the back-and-forth fight by a very close unanimous decision that many feel that Cerrone should have indeed won.

 Cerrone faced Darren Till on October 21, 2017, in the main event at UFC Fight Night: Cowboy vs. Till.
 He lost the fight via TKO in the first round.

 Cerrone faced Yancy Medeiros on February 18, 2018, at UFC Fight Night: Cowboy vs. Medeiros.
-He won the fight via technical knockout out in round one.
+He won the fight via technical knockout in round one.
 With this win, Cerrone tied the UFC records for most finishes in the promotion with fourteen and most wins in the promotion with twenty.